Godfrey Philipp

 Godfrey Pettersson Philipp (1936 – 21 April 2011) was an English-born pioneering television producer/director of Australian children's television during the 1960s and 1970s.

 Biography

-Born in England in 1936, Philipp had been a child actor before emigrating to Australia.
-In 1959 he worked at GTV as assistant floor manager, before becoming assistant producer of In Melbourne Tonight and later producer-director of The Breakfast Show.
+Phillip was born Godfrey Pettersson Philipp in England in 1936, and had been a child actor before emigrating to Australia.
+In 1959 he worked at GTV9 Melbourne as assistant floor manager, before becoming assistant producer of In Melbourne Tonight and later producer-director of The Breakfast Show.

 After a stint working at NBN3 in Newcastle, Philipp joined the fledgling ATV0 in Melbourne (later to become part of Network Ten Australia) producing The Children's Show.
-In 1965, he teamed with writer John Michael Howson to create The Magic Circle Club, which took The Children's Show's timeslot.
+In 1965, he teamed with writer John-Michael Howson to create The Magic Circle Club, which took The Children's Shows timeslot.
 Philipp served as the program's executive producer/director.